sheet315/litematica-printer/README.md

 ## Compiling
 * Clone the repository
 * Open a command prompt/terminal to the repository directory
-* On 1.12.x you will first need to run `gradlew setupDecompWorkspace` (unless you have already done it once for another project on the same 1.12.x MC version and mappings and the same mod loader, Forge or LiteLoader)
 * Run `gradlew build` to build the mod
 * The built jar file will be inside `build/libs/`